 The original record comprises eight open reel and 233 audio cassette sound recordings (St. Francis Mission Records, Series 9) and approximately 1,000 pages of transcripts (St. Francis Mission Records, Series 7) plus related but dispersed drafts and presentations (Holy Rosary Mission - Red Cloud Indian School Records, Series 7 and 9, and St. Francis Mission Records, Series 7 and 9).
 The sound recordings capture both languages in their entirety whereas the transcripts contain only English with Dakota retained for identifying key terms, which Stolzman defines in The Pipe and Christ.

-For identification, Stolzman numbered the meetings sequentially from one to 88 with the exception of meetings 4, 6-7, and 31, which were not held.
+For identification, Stolzman numbered the meetings sequentially from one to 88 with the exception of meetings 4, 6-7, 31, and 47 which were not held, typically because of bad weather.
 Since each meeting included up to five recordings, he further identified the original recordings with letter suffixes to identify each one and their sequence within the meetings.
 The mission staff produced the transcripts averaging 12 pages/ meeting for all but the last 10 meetings, which were not transcribed.
 Later, the Marquette Archives staff indexed the transcripts, and in 2012-2013, they reformatted the sound recordings to wav files for permanent preservation (G Drive > Digital Projects > St. Francis Mission Records).